TDPS-Mihotel/teamwork/Zenhub.md

 ![](Tutorial_Zenhub/high_priority.png)

-- Except forHigh Priority, Issues can be moved freely in the pipe line.
-So the level of emergency can be simply set by moving issues freely in the pipe line.
+- Except for High Priority, Issues can be moved freely in the pipeline So that the level of emergency can be simply set by moving issues freely in the pipeline.